 The Library’s goal is to maintain and develop a collection that supports students and staff at the University.
 The selection of resources for our collection is a collaborative process between academic staff, students and library staff.
 The Library will make sure the resources selected and managed are relevant, engaging, and support the curriculum.

 The Library has a goal to provide the books our students need and want.
-The Library has a policy to make available anything added to Resource Lists by academic staff.
 Academics help us support students with their learning by designating resources as essential reading, further reading, or reading for independent study.
-If a book is marked as essential on a resource list, we will make an effort to stock more copies.
-We aim to purchase eBooks for essential and further reading and keep our collections current by buying new editions as soon as they become available.
+We aim to purchase eBooks for essential reading and keep our collections current by buying new editions as soon as they become available.

-We track book usage and we will buy more copies if an items is in demand, regardless of whether it is on a Resource List.
+We track book usage and we will buy more copies if an items is in demand.
 Students and staff can also submit requests for items they want that are not available in the Library, either as an Inter Library Loan or by suggesting them for purchase.

-The Resource Lists provide directions to start exploring the wide variety of resources accessible through the Library independently, both on the shelves and digitally.
+The Resource Lists provide directions to start exploring the wide variety of resources accessible through the Library independently.
 The Library manages an online collection of over 130 databases of eJournals containing articles, videos, abstracts, and provides guidance on how to explore journals.

 The University of Roehampton's rich history also means that we have extensive Archives and Special Collection on site, which you can read more about on the Special Collections page.